 As the organisation expanded, in 1994, a drop-in centre was opened in the Triangle area of Bournemouth.
 Another organisation, the Sanctuary was also operating in Bournemouth at this time, providing palliative care and respite for people with HIV.
 Body Positive Dorset worked closely with the Sanctuary until its closure in the late 1990’s.
 The organisation was also active at a national level making representations to Parliment.
 This action paved the way for viral load testing to be more widely available.

-In 1997 Body Positive Dorset was one of the first HIV charities to secure a grant from the National Lottery, enabling the purchase of the organisations current premises and securing the future of third sector HIV services in Dorset.
-Permision was sought and granted from Buckingham Palace and the Home Office to name the building after Diana, Princess of Wales, who had shown much compassion to those affected by HIV/AIDS.
+In 1997 Body Positive Dorset was one of the first HIV charities to secure a grant from the National Lottery, enabling the purchase of 24 Lorne Park Road, Bournemouth and securing the future of third sector HIV services in Dorset.
+Permission was sought and granted from Buckingham Palace and the Home Office to name the building after Diana, Princess of Wales, who had shown much compassion to those affected by HIV/AIDS.
 Diana’s mother, The Hon.
 Mrs Frances Shand-Kydd unveiled the plaque at the naming ceremony.